 As with scientific instruments, Jefferson preferred English-made drawing instruments.
-His first recorded purchases are from London firms in 1786.
-As late as 1806, Jefferson purchased drawing instruments from the same merchants with whom he first became acquainted in 1786, William & Samuel Jones.
+His first recorded purchases are from London firms in 1786.3 As late as 1806, Jefferson purchased drawing instruments from the same merchants with whom he first became acquainted in 1786, William & Samuel Jones.4

-Jefferson likely used the instruments illustrated here to make measured drawings, which were usually architectural.
+Jefferson likely used the scraper and other instruments to make measured drawings, which were usually architectural.
 Recent studies of Jefferson's drawings reveal two techniques that he employed: pricking and scoring.
 Using a "pricker," a sharp pinlike object, Jefferson punctured sets of points in his drawings.
 These may have been used to lay out a new drawing or copy an existing one.
-Scoring employed a small, blunt tool called a scorer or tracer, to make indentations in paper that later could be filled in with ink or graphite.
+Scoring employed a small, blunt tool called a scorer or tracer, to make indentations in paper that later could be filled in with ink or graphite.5

 Prior to 1784, when Jefferson arrived in France, most if not all of his drawings were made in ink.
 In Paris, Jefferson began to use pencil for drawing, and adopted the use of coordinate, or graph, paper.
 He treasured the coordinate paper that he brought back to the United States with him and used it sparingly over the course of many years.
 He gave a few sheets to his good friend David Rittenhouse, the astronomer and inventor: